hyprland-community/pyprland/README.md

 - `workspaces_follow_focus` provides commands and handlers allowing a more flexible workspaces usage on multi-monitor setups.
 If you think the multi-screen behavior of hyprland is not usable or broken/unexpected, this is probably for you.
 - `lost_windows` brings lost floating windows to the current workspace
 - `toggle_dpms` toggles the DPMS status of every plugged monitor
+- `magnify` toggles zooming of viewport or sets a specific scaling factor

 ## Installation